garyaiki/dendrites/docs/StreamsWithActors.md

 [CallStreamSupervisor](https://github.com/garyaiki/dendrites/blob/master/src/main/scala/com/github/garyaiki/dendrites/stream/actor/CallStreamSupervisor.scala){:target="_blank"} is a generic actor supervisor that creates CallStream with a RunnableGraph and handles its errors.
 If CallStream’s offerResultHandler throws an exception CallStreamSupervisor has a decider that will either Restart CallStream, Stop it, or Escalate the exception.
 Messages received by CallStreamSupervisor are forwarded to CallStream.
 Actors sending messages directly to CallStream should put a [DeathWatch](http://doc.akka.io/docs/akka/current/scala/actors.html#lifecycle-monitoring-aka-deathwatch){:target="_blank"} on it.

-CallStream and CallStreamSupervisor are provided for convenience, users are free to combine actors and streams their way.
+CallStream and CallStreamSupervisor are provided for convenience, users can create their own actors to manage and run streams.

 #### Actor Ref used as a stream's sink
 An Actor Supervisor can create both an actor running a stream and another actor used as its Sink.